 - While cost-based pricing takes into account the actual production or distribution cost of your product, it doesn’t factor in all the additional expenses at play, such as website, design and hosting fees, accounting, or the literal time spent creating a product.

-Yes, when it comes to cost-based pricing, you don’t need to do as much customer, competitor, or market research.
 But if there’s data out there that can help inform your pricing strategy, it makes more sense to collect and build your pricing model around it.

 Bottom line

-Whether you choose the cost-based model or not, it’s always in your best interest to conduct market research and spend some getting to know your target audience!
+Whether you choose the cost-based model or not, it’s always in your best interest to conduct market research and spend some time getting to know your target audience!

-3. Competitor-based pricing model
+3. Competitor-based model for pricing digital products

 A competitor-based pricing strategy involves setting prices based on what similar products on the market are worth.
-This strategy can be appealing to use because it provides a reference point for content creators to establish their pricing.
-If you’re new to the scene and have no idea where to start, you might lean towards competitor-based pricing.
+This strategy can be appealing because it provides a reference point for content creators to establish their pricing.

 How it works

-As mentioned, the competitor-based pricing strategy is about researching what similar products out there cost and setting a competitive price for your product.
+As mentioned, the competitor-based pricing strategy is about researching what similar products cost and setting a competitive price for your product.
 However, keep in mind that this model has both advantages and drawbacks.

 On one hand, aligning prices with competitors can offer your customers a level of assurance, and may attract buyers who are comfortable with existing pricing standards for similar products.

-On the other hand, relying solely on competitor-based pricing might undersell the unique value of your content.
+Mirroring competitors too closely might undermine its true worth.
 So if you’re deciding to go this route, consider whether your product offers significantly more or different benefits than existing products on the market.
-Mirroring competitors too closely might undermine its true worth.

 Bottom line